 Regularization of linear regression model#

-In this notebook, we will see the limitations of linear regression models and the advantage of using regularized models instead.
+In this notebook, we explore some limitations of linear regression models and demonstrate the benefits of using regularized models instead.
+Additionally, we discuss the importance of scaling the data when working with regularized models, especially when tuning the regularization parameter.

-We will start by highlighting the over-fitting issue that can arise with a simple linear regression model.
+We start by highlighting the problem of overfitting that can occur with a simple linear regression model.

 Effect of regularization#

-We will first load the California housing dataset.
+We load the Ames housing dataset.
+We retain some specific features_of_interest.

 Note